Inkspot nudibranch

 The inkspot nudibranch, Ceratosoma ingozi, is a species of colourful sea slug, a dorid nudibranch.
 It is a marine gastropod mollusc in the family Chromodorididae.

 Distribution

-This species has so far only been found around the southern African coast from the Cape Peninsula to Port Elizabeth in 15–40 m of water.
+This species has so far only been found around the southern African coast from the Cape Peninsula to Port Elizabeth in 15–108 m of water.
 It is probably endemic.

 Description

+The length of this marine species attains 80 mm.

 The inkspot nudibranch is a deep-bodied dorid with a smooth skin and bluish-edged purple spots.
 It has creamy gills and rhinophores.
 Its body colour varies from a creamy yellow through pinks to purples.
 It may reach a total length of 80 mm.